-The projected full-time equivalent staffing, including proposed budget changes, totals 2,082.32 FTE, an increase of 81.39 FTE from the ongoing 2022/23 operating budget and 12.04 FTE from the 2022/23 actual CEF staffing.
+The projected full-time equivalent staffing, including proposed budget changes, totals 2,081.05 FTE, an increase of 80.12 FTE from the ongoing 2022/23 operating budget and 12.04 FTE from the 2022/23 actual CEF staffing.
 This increase is principally owed to the following:

-- Teachers: An increase of 15.15 FTE teacher staffing required to meet collective agreement mandated nonenrolling ratios and class size and composition, an increase of 3.25 FTE for additional elementary prep time, an increase of 0.25 FTE Aboriginal resource teacher and 13.55 FTE due to budget changes. - Principals/Vice Principals: 1.0 FTE vice principal ongoing increase due to increased elementary student enrolment, one-time 1.70 FTE vice principal elementary to be funded from CEF overhead in 2023/24, and 0.38 FTE of other proposed one-time changes. - Other Professionals, Exempt, District P/VPs: A one-time continuation of 1.0 FTE Aboriginal education VP, ongoing increases of 0.50 FTE Ridge Meadows College program chair, 1.0 FTE program coordinator in International Education, and 1.0 FTE assistant procurement manager as well as one-time increases of 2.0 FTE due to human resources health and safety reorganization (1.0 FTE health and safety assistant, 1.0 FTE disability management coordinator), 0.38 FTE VP racial inclusivity, 1.0 FTE database programmer offset by a 0.20 FTE Before and After School program manager one-time allocation to the Community LINK fund. - Educational Assistants: An ongoing increase 39.0 FTE education assistants and 1.0 FTE Aboriginal support worker, as well as a one-time increase of 1.67 FTE early child educators. - Support Staff: An increase 1.0 FTE lunch hour supervisors due to enrolment, an increase of 0.14 FTE general clerk, and one-time proposals of 0.78 FTE.
+- Teachers: An increase of 15.15 FTE teacher staffing required to meet collective agreement mandated nonenrolling ratios and class size and composition, an increase of 3.25 FTE for additional elementary prep time, an increase of 0.25 FTE Aboriginal resource teacher and 13.04 FTE due to proposed budget changes. - Principals/Vice Principals: 1.0 FTE vice principal ongoing increase due to increased elementary student enrolment and one-time 1.70 FTE vice principal elementary proposed to be funded from CEF overhead in 2023/24. - Other Professionals, Exempt, District P/VPs: A one-time continuation of 1.0 FTE Aboriginal education VP, proposed ongoing increases of 0.50 FTE Ridge Meadows College program chair, 1.0 FTE program coordinator in International Education, and 1.0 FTE assistant procurement manager as well as one-time proposed increases of 2.0 FTE due to human resources health and safety reorganization (1.0 FTE health and safety assistant, 1.0 FTE disability management coordinator), 0.38 FTE VP racial inclusivity, 1.0 FTE database programmer offset by a proposed 0.20 FTE Before and After School program manager one-time allocation to the Community LINK fund. - Educational Assistants: An ongoing increase 39.0 FTE education assistants and 1.0 FTE Aboriginal support worker, as well as a proposed one-time increase of 1.67 FTE early child educators. - Support Staff: An increase 1.0 FTE lunch hour supervisors due to enrolment, an increase of 0.14 FTE general clerk, and proposed reductions of 0.36 FTE.